parsehex/ParsePlayer/README.raw.md

 I do have a few rPi models, so I'm starting with a Raspberry Pi 4 B as a base, and after thinking it over for a short time I realized that the **Desktop** version is the start here.

-> Hey, battery banks exist, so it *can* be portable technically.
+> Hey, battery banks exist, so it _can_ be portable technically.

 ### The Software

 This is where I am now, since hardware is useless without software to run on it.

+Stack:

+- Python / Flask server
+- HTMX
+- Pico.css

 #### Web Interface